Are you looking for the best signup form examples online that you can use for inspiration?

 You’ll notice they have a countdown timer.
 This is a great way to build a sense of urgency and motivate users into action.

 You can use floating bars like this to show your coupon.
-When customers click on the call to action button (CTA) in the campaign, you can display your signup form.
+When customers click on the campaign’s call to action button (CTA), you can display your signup form.

 Once you have their email address, you can send them the coupon code to redeem their offer.

-If the best form builder plugin in the world is using floating bars, you might want to consider it for your site, too.
+If the world’s best form builder plugin uses floating bars, you might also want to consider it for your site.

 13. Kennedy Blue

-Another example of a floating bar signup form is with Kennedy Blue.
+Another floating bar signup form example is with Kennedy Blue.
 They also used a countdown timer to build urgency:

 14. Brand Glow Up